alfert/coverex/README.md

 If you set the flag `coveralls: true` and you are running on `travis-ci`, the coverage information are sent to http://coveralls.io .
 An example configuration would be

 	test_coverage: [tool: Coverex.Task, coveralls: true]

-In addition to that, you need also to add `httpoison` to the list of your required OTP applications.
-This could look like:

-	applications: [:kernel , :stdlib, :sasl, :logger, :httpoison]

 ## Running Coverex